1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is the ampulla of Vater?

-It's the area where bile and pancreatic juices flow into the small intestine.
+The bile and pancreatic juices are introduced at this point into small intestine.

-Doctors use endoscopy, CT or MRI scans, lab work, and biopsy to confirm the diagnosis.
+Physicians use endoscopy, CT or MRI, laboratory and biopsy to confirm the diagnosis.

 What's the ICD-10 code?